KavyaGopal/Go-organic/README.md

 # Go-organic
-A one stop place to buy all the organic and healthy food
+A one stop place to buy all the organic and healthy food.\

 # Features
-sign up/sign in/sign out
+sign up/sign in/sign out\
-Shop (browse/search and and to cart)
+Shop (browse/search and and to cart) \
-Checkout Cart
+Checkout Cart\

 # Team Mates
 Ashwin Rai\